years ago, virtually all carpets were made to last a lifetime if cared for

-you must buy a carpet that is designed to meet or exceed your needs, goals
+you must choose a carpet that is designed to meet or exceed your needs, goals

 faster than you might expect!

-the 1960's, Most residential carpets were made of 100% NYLON.
+the 1950's and 60's, Most residential carpets were made of 100% NYLON.
 There were basically three grades of carpet to

 choose from, good, better and best.
 The lowest grade carpet was